 Overview of Integrated Preschool Program

-As of September 2016, the integrated preschool program began to follow the Tools of the Mind curriculum.
-Tools of the Mind places a strong emphasis on self-regulation skills, early reading and writing skills, and social play with peers.
+The integrated preschool program follows the Tools of the Mind curriculum.
+Tools of the Mind places a strong emphasis on self-regulation skills, early reading and writing skills and social play with peers.
 Each day children participate in activities to build upon preschool and kindergarten readiness skills.
-These activities include scaffolded writing, play based centers, small group math and science, small group literacy, and a large group literacy activity.
-Tools of the Mind offers a hands on approach to learning that helps children become engaged in thematic units and lessons.
+These activities include scaffolded writing, play-based centers, small group math, science, and literacy, and large group literacy activities.
+Tools of the Mind offers a developmentally appropriate approach to learning that helps children become engaged in thematic units and lessons.